-Smart AC controllers can equip your air conditioner with additional features.
+Smart AC controllers like Cielo Breez products can equip your air conditioner with additional features.
 Using a smart controller for your air conditioner, you can monitor, manage, and control your AC using your smartphone, no matter where you are, as long as you have Wi-Fi.
-Moreover, depending upon the manufacturer and model, smart AC controls can come with additional features such as weekly scheduling or location-based controls among many others.
+Moreover, depending upon the manufacturer and model, smart AC controls can come with additional features such as weekly scheduling or location-based controls, among many others.

-But the main features that will help you with keeping your AC usage optimal are temperature and humidity-based controls.
+But the main features that will help you keep your AC usage optimal are temperature and humidity-based controls.
 You can set your smart controller to maintain a specific temperature or humidity range, and once it is achieved, the air conditioner usage is gradually eased.
-Fan settings are turned to a low mode, and compressor usage is regulated.
-This ensures that the air conditioner is not working at maximum all the time.
+Fan settings are automatically switched to low, and compressor usage is regulated.

 You can also keep a check on your AC’s maintenance by monitoring its filter status and being notified whenever a change is required!

 All the discussed practices do not require you to spend a lot of money, and almost all can be done by yourself at home.
 Air conditioning systems are advertised as having a lifespan of around 10-15 years.
-But without proper care, this can come down drastically, necessitating the need to splash the cash on a new system.
+But without proper care, this can drastically decrease, necessitating the need to splash the cash on a new system.

 By following the above-mentioned practices, it can be ensured that the average life of an AC runs the whole 10-15 years, and in some cases, even more, while not compromising on performance.